jmickle66666666/DoomUnity/README.md

 # how?

-Drop the "DoomUnity" folder into your project and try some stuff out!
+Download a zip of the project from the code or release section and extract the DoomUnity folder contained within into your Unity project, or create a new folder in your Unity project called "DoomUnity" and clone the repository there.

+You will also need to [download the SharpZip DLL](https://github.com/icsharpcode/SharpZipLib/releases) and import it into your Unity project for PK3 support.
+At some point I will try include it in the source, or make it optional.

+Here are some commands you can try once everything is imported:

 `WadFile wad = new WadFile(path_to_wad);`
 `MapData map = new MapData(wad, "MAP01");`
 `Texture2D impSprite = DoomGraphic.BuildPatch("TROOA1", wad);`

-You will need SharpZip, too, for PK3 support.
-At some point I will try and either pack it up in the source, or make it optional.

 # Can I play doom in this yet?